Last Updated :

 In India, the National Green Tribunal acts as an important player in Indian environmental regulation.
 The Supreme Court of India in its series of judgment highlighted the need of setting up of special environmental courts, the first one being in 1986 in the Oleum Gas Leak case, and by the Law Commission of India in its 186th report in 2003.
-Finally, the National Green Tribunal has been established on 18.10.2010 under the National Green Tribunal Act 2010 for effective and expeditious disposal of cases relating to environmental protection and conservation of forests and other natural resources including enforcement of any legal right relating to environment and giving relief and compensation for damages to persons and property and for matters connected therewith or incidental thereto.
+Finally, the National Green Tribunal has been established on 18.10.2010 under the National Green Tribunal Act 2010 for effective and expeditious disposal of cases relating to environmental protection and conservation of forests and other natural resources including enforcement of any legal right relating to the environment and giving relief and compensation for damages to persons and property and for matters connected therewith or incidental thereto.
 It is a specialized body equipped with the necessary expertise to deal with environmental disputes involving multi-disciplinary issues.

 The objective of establishing a National Green Tribunal are as follows: